vpnhood/VpnHood/README.md

 * Open the solution with Visual Studio and build

 ### IPv6 Support
-VpnHood supports IPv6, but in Windows, you need to be already on the IPv6 network, so all your network traffic will be tunneled through VpnHood.
+VpnHood supports IPv6, but in Windows, you must already be on the IPv6 network, so all your network traffic will be tunneled through VpnHood.
-In Windows, you will not have access to IPv6 sites if your network is not already configured to use IPv6.
+In Windows, you cannot access IPv6 sites if your network is not already configured to use IPv6.
 In Android, however, you will get an IPV6 address and access to all IPv6 sites regardless of your network configuration.

+### Security Audit
+We are excited to announce that VpnHood has undergone a comprehensive security audit by the Open Tech Fund.
+The audit results are now available for public review.
+This audit reaffirms our commitment to providing a secure and reliable VPN service for our users.
+You can read the full report in [Open Tech Fund Security Audit Results](https://www.opentech.fund/security-safety-audits/vpnhood-security-audit-results/).

 ## FAQ & Documents
-Please check our [Wiki](https://github.com/vpnhood/VpnHood/wiki) to see the VpnHood documents.
+Please check our [Wiki](https://github.com/vpnhood/VpnHood/wiki) for the VpnHood documents.

 * [How does VpnHood work?](https://github.com/vpnhood/VpnHood/wiki/How-does-VpnHood-work)
 * [Can a network provider block VpnHood?](https://github.com/vpnhood/VpnHood/wiki/Can-a-network-provider-block-VpnHood)